twbs/icons/docs/content/_index.md

   <div class="col-md-4">
 {{< md >}}
 ### Icon font
 Icon fonts with classes for every icon are also included for Bootstrap Icons.
-Include the icon web fonts in your page via CSS, then reference the class names as needed in your HTML (e.g., `<i class="bi-alarm-clock"></i>`).
+Include the icon web fonts in your page via CSS, then reference the class names as needed in your HTML (e.g., `<i class="bi bi-alarm"></i>`).

 Use `font-size` and `color` to change the icon appearance.
 {{< /md >}}